Convex-Dev/convex-web/src/main/resources/markdown/vision.md

 **Autonomous Actors**: Meet the digital game-changers—self-operating, "unstoppable" economic agents.
 They play important roles in the digital economy, perhaps even operating like virtual companies in their own right.

 **Core Libraries**: We're handing developers a toolkit—open-source libraries designed for building robust decentralised apps with Convex.
-It includes crucial *open economic system* features like fungible tokens, trust monitors, and reusable smart contract capabilities you’d expect for internet of value kinds of exchanges.
+It includes crucial *open economic system* features like fungible tokens, trust monitors, and reusable smart contract capabilities you’d expect for internet of value transactions.

 **Public Utility Network** A decentralised, public, permissionless network that anyone can access to transact without censorship or centralised gatekeepers.